 ART READINGS 2024 INTERNATIONAL CONFERENCE: OLD ART MODULE – ART AND HISTORY

-The Art Readings International Scientific Conference will be held in the meeting rooms in the building of the Institute for Art Studies, BAS, Sofia, 21 Krakra Str., Tel: +359 2 489 03 57; +359 2 489 03
+The Art Readings International Scientific Conference was held in the meeting rooms in the building of the Institute for Art Studies, BAS, Sofia, 21 Krakra Str., Tel: +359 2 489 03 57; +359 2 489 03

 Program of Old Art Module